How is a primitive firearm defined?

 Massachusetts general law uses a standard very similar to the federal government.
 However, this definition never actually uses the term “primitive firearm” and merely defines it as a type of gun to which certain firearms laws do not apply.
 Here is the definition as found in MGL C.140 §121, the language of this section defines a rifle, shotgun orfirearm as a weapon, however a primitive firearm is exempt from that definition by way of the following language found in C.140 §121:

 The provisions of sections 122 to 129D, inclusive, and sections 131, 131A, 131B and 131E shall not apply to:

 (A) any firearm, rifle, handgun, or shotgun manufactured in or prior to the year 1899;

 What about hunting with a primitive firearm?
-The Fisheries and Wildlife Board takes a strict interpretation of the term “primitive firearm.”
-Therefore, although a gun may be exempt from state licensing requirements, it may not meet the standards set for muzzleloading season.
-We urge you to read their web page or your Fishing and Hunting Abstracts, or call the Division of Fisheries and Wildlife, to ensure that you are in compliance with both state laws and hunting regulations.
+We urge you to read the Dept. of Fisheries & Wildlife web page or your Fishing and Hunting Abstracts, or call the Division of Fisheries and Wildlife, to ensure that you are in compliance with both state laws and hunting regulations.

 Because state law forbids the carrying of loaded rifles and shotguns on a public way, the state has come up with a definition of what constitutes a ‘loaded’ muzzleloader.

-Black Powder Handguns – No LTC Needed!
-In April 2012, the court case of Commonwealth vs. Jefferson, it was determined that firearms manufactured before 1900, including black powder handguns are exempt from the licensing requirement in G.L. c.
-140, § 131.
+Black Powder Handguns - No LTC Needed!
+In April 2012, the court case of Commonwealth vs. Jefferson, it was determined that firearms manufactured before 1900, including black powder handguns are exempt from the licensing requirement in MGL C.140, §131.

 (please note Chapter 140 section 129C has not been updated to show this change)